ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 1. _The first layer_ - is the text processing layer, where can be zero, one or more text pre/post-processing application instances used by one or more clients in different configurations, see [Text processing](#text-processing) section for more details;
 2. _The second layer_ - is the layer of translation clients which can be instances of the console and web clients provided with the project or some other third-party applications;
 3. _The third layer_ - is the load balancing server layer used to distribute the workload between the translation servers and/or to aggregate those for multiple source/target language pairs.
-The Load Balancer component has the same interface as the Decoder component, allowing for hierarchical layer structure, see [Multiple translation servers with load balancers](#multiple_translation_servers_with_load_balancers) section below;
+The Load Balancer component has the same interface as the Decoder component, allowing for hierarchical layer structure, see [Multiple translation servers](#multiple-translation-servers) section below;
 3. _The fourth layer_ - is a number of translation servers that execute translation jobs.
 Each translation server is responsible for translating one source language into one target language only;

 The communication between the layers here are done using JSON-based communication protocol over WebSockets.
 JSON is a well established industrial format and from practice WebSockets is the fastest non-proprietary asynchronous communication protocol over TCP/IP.